Do You Really Need to Spend Extra Money on an Expensive Robot Vacuum Cleaner?

 Wrapping It Up / Why to buy a budget robot vacuum

 - The price of the following robots could be the reason to buy a device without smart navigation.
-For about $300 you can find a decent robot vacuum that might be performing about the same then more expensive devices.
+For about $300 you can find a decent robot vacuum that might be performing about the same than more expensive devices.

-- If you have a small home - cheap robovac is ideal.
+- If you have a small home - a cheap robovac is ideal.
 Since it usually has longer runtime the machine could cover the whole cleaning area on one charge.

 - Long runtime is something almost all the cheaper models come with.
 While a $700-$1000 robovac runs 90-100 minutes top (not talking about one or two in the market that beat the number), cheaper devices have a battery that can last up to 100-140 minutes.

-- For those who have pets and their home doesn't have any carpet - the cheaper robot vacuum would be the best to go with.
+- For those who have pets and their home doesn't have any carpet - a cheaper robot vacuum would be the best to go with.
 You don't need to spend extra on a "smarter" machine to clean the bare floor from pet hair.